 - 2 tablespoon extra virgin olive oil

-- 2 cloves of garlic, minced
+- 2 cloves of garlic (minced)

-- 1 small onion, chopped
+- 1 small onion (chopped)

-- pinch of crushed chili pepper
+- 1/4 teaspoon crushed chilli pepper

 - 2 sprigs of basil

-- 450 grams Penne Rigate or other pasta of your choice
+- 450 grams Penne Rigate (or other pasta of your choice)

-- Sauté the garlic, chopped onions and the crushed chili pepper just until the onions are soft, while stirring often for about 5 minutes.
+- Sauté the garlic, chopped onions and the crushed chilli pepper just until the onions are soft, while stirring often for about 5 minutes.

 - Fill the bottle of passata three quarters full with water.
 Give it a good swirl and add this to the sauce.
+Stir well.

 - Bring the sauce to a boil then lower the heat, cover and simmer for about 45 minutes or until the sauce thickens and the sweet concentrated flavors of the tomatoes come through.

 - While the sauce is slowly simmering, bring a large pot of water to boil.

 - Salt the water and cook the pasta according to package directions.